atoms-ufrj/playmol/docs/commands.md

 5. __openmm__: the command will generate an [OpenMM XML file] with force field parameters.
 Together with a [PDB File] (see above), this file can be used for running an efficient Molecular Dynamics simulation using [OpenMM].
 Accepted keywords are:
-    * length value (default = 0.1): the length unit employed throughout the current script, expressed in nanometers.
+    * length <value> (default = 0.1): the length unit employed throughout the current script, expressed in nanometers.
-    * energy value (default = 4.184): the energy unit employed throughout the current script, expressed in kJ/mol.
+    * energy <value> (default = 4.184): the energy unit employed throughout the current script, expressed in kJ/mol.
+    * angle <value> (default = 0.0174533): the angle unit employed throughout the current script, expressed in radians. __IMPORTANT__: Playmol considers that spring constants for angle bending models are expressed in energy/radians^2, regardless of the unit in which the angles themselves are expressed.
-    * elements yes/no (default = yes): if set to yes, missing chemical elements will be guessed from the masses of the defined atom types.
+    * elements <yes/no> (default = yes): if set to yes, missing chemical elements will be guessed from the masses of the defined atom types.

 6. __emdee__: the command will produce code in the [Julia] programming language, which can be used to define an initial configuration for a Molecular Dynamics simulation using the [EmDee] package.
 As